Olink-Proteomics/OlinkRPackage/OlinkAnalyze/cran-comments.md

 ## Release Summary

-This release contains new functionality and tutorials related to LOD.
+This release updates the URL that had changed in Olink Analyze 3.8.0.

 ## R CMD check results